 I have to make a confession.
 In my role as the worlds best journalist impersonator I seem to have let the side down somewhat.

 I recently had a lovely sit down with the subject of this post.
 I had prepared an interview with a list of questions as long as Dog River River (have we confirmed there is a river there?
 Why is it full of canines?)
 In an effort to try and be slightly original in my questioning I based my work on a biography that can be found in the back of a publication, which I will discuss later, that Brent put out in his early career.
 I thought it would be a fun way to get some life details that fans may not have been aware of before.
 It also meant I didn't have to do a huge amount of research.
 I figured this technique would make for more natural un-expected answers to seemingly random questions.
 Also - I am lazy, did I mention that?
-I feel it worked to some degree, some of the details from that interview are here in this post, more will be found in a special post December 2018.
+I feel it worked to some degree, some of the details from that interview are here in this post.

 Heaven help us if I get called upon to blow the lid on some political scandal involving various politicians, missing underwear and a large jar of peanut butter.